Finding the Best Places to Retire Since 2006!

 This region has a semi-arid climate.
 Summer temperatures reach into the 80s and 90s.
 Winter temperatures are typically in the 20s and 30s but can dip lower.
 The area, on average, receives 10 inches of rain and 21 inches of snow per year.

 Recommended as a Retirement Spot?
 Yes | Is Nevada Tax-Friendly at Retirement?
 Yes

-Carson City is not overly exciting and the slightly high crime rate is a drawback, but a dry, sunny climate, a pretty locale, a good senior center and proximity to dazzling Lake Tahoe make it worth a look at retirement time.
+Carson City is not overly exciting and the slight population decline is a drawback, but a dry, sunny climate, a pretty locale, a good senior center and proximity to dazzling Lake Tahoe make it worth a look at retirement time.